 - Day cares

 Continuing Education Information

-Certificate or diploma program credits could be transferable to an associate degree program in early education or child development.
+Certificate or diploma program credits could be transferable to an associate's degree program in early education or child development.
 Some states require child care workers to hold a college degree.
 Caregivers might need to register with the state, especially in situations where state subsidies or payments are issued.
 Permit or licensure requirements vary, and some might require child care providers to attend a state-approved training program.
 Child care workers who offer in-home services might need to have the home inspected to ensure it complies with state safety standards.